Best Record Shops in Cambridge | Where to Buy Vinyl Today

 https://lostinvinyl.co.uk/

-There is no HMV in Cambridge.
-If you are looking for mainstream new pressings in a slightly cooler setting, Fopp fills that gap.
+There is no HMV in Cambridge so if you are looking for mainstream new pressings in a slightly cooler setting, Fopp fills that gap.
 The upstairs floor has an extensive selection of new vinyl, covering classic albums, reissues, and current releases.
 It is also a strong stop for music books and ephemera.

 Downstairs, the focus is on film.
 The DVD section is particularly good, with a wide range of concert films, music documentaries, and an impressive international cinema selection.
 Even without buying vinyl, it is an enjoyable place to browse.